rgroves/simple-rss-reader/README.md

   - Depending on how refreshing should work, may need to do something special if one users refresh of a feed should not affect another user with tha feed.
 - Articles will be many-to-one with a Feed, and will have a many-to-many relations ship with Users for keeping track of who read the articles.
 - When a feed is first introduced something should fetch the feed data and populate articles - will need to decide if this will be done inline or as a separate process

-Going to start by working on the Feed model.
+- Created the Feed model, serializer, view, and exposed feeds/add endpoint.

+- Need tests for feeds/add

 ---